Stop Throwing Out Your Bones! Use Them to Make This Powerhouse Drink Instead

 Do this with your bones instead.

 Have you heard of bone broth?
-Maybe youโve heard it mentioned but arenโt quite sure what it is and why it is so highly praised by many.
+Maybe you’ve heard it mentioned but aren’t quite sure what it is and why it is so highly praised by many.
 Let me break down bone broth for you so you can incorporate this delicious and healthy meal into your keto diet meals.

 What is Bone Broth?

 Bone broth is simply a liquid obtained from boiling bones from chicken, turkey, pork, or beef in water.
 The biggest difference between bone broth and regular stock is that bone broth is cooked a lot longer.
-The end result is a tasty liquid thatโs delicious on its own, but also makes a wonderful and nutritious base for soups and stews.
+The end result is a tasty liquid that’s delicious on its own but also makes a wonderful and nutritious base for soups and stews.

-Speaking of nutrition, itโs one of the main reasons people make and consume bone broth regularly.
-Of course, itโs also very tasty, but more on that in a minute.
-When you boil bones for a long period of time, you leach all sorts of nutrients, minerals, and other things that are good for you like glucosamine and collagen.
+Speaking of nutrition, it’s one of the main reasons people make and consume bone broth regularly.
+Of course, it’s also very tasty, but more on that in a minute.
+When you boil bones for a long period of time, you leach all sorts of nutrients, minerals, and other things that are good for you, like glucosamine and collagen.

-Itโs also good for your immune system.
+It’s also good for your immune system.
 Remember grandma making a big pot of chicken soup anytime someone would get sick?
 The same principle is at work here.
-Think of bone broth as a more concentrated version of Grandmaโs healing soup.
+Think of bone broth as a more concentrated version of Grandma’s healing soup.
 The broth may even help you sleep better at night.
 Sip a cup of the tasty liquid before bed.
-Itโll work better than the hot milk your mom used to bring you.
+It’ll work better than the hot milk your mom used to bring you.

 How to Make Bone Broth

-To make bone broth, you take bones like those from that leftover chicken or turkey carcass sitting in the fridge.
+To make bone broth, you take bones from the leftover chicken or turkey carcass sitting in the fridge.
 Cover it in a large crockpot with plenty of water and simmer for several hours.
 How long you cook your broth is up to you.
 12 hours gives you a very decent broth, but cooking it even longer makes it even more nutritious.
-If youโre using the bones from a roasted chicken, consider tossing them in a large crockpot and making your broth right in there.
-They can safely bubble away as you go about your day.

 You can drink the finished hot broth as is, season it up with your favorite herbs and spices, or use it to make a pot of soup or stew.
 The cooled broth can be stored in the fridge for about 4 days or in the freezer for up to a year.

-The next time you pick up a rotisserie chicken from the grocery store or roast that Thanksgiving turkey, donโt toss out the bones when youโre done.
-Use them to make a batch of delicious bone broth thatโs good for you.
-Once you try it, youโll be surprised just how easy it is to make and how truly wonderful it is.
+The next time you pick up a rotisserie chicken from the grocery store or roast that Thanksgiving turkey, don’t toss out the bones when you’re done.
+Use them to make a batch of delicious bone broth that’s good for you.
+Once you try it, you’ll be surprised just how easy it is to make and how truly wonderful it is.

 The Nutritional Benefits Of Bone Broth